What We Do

 H.E.A.L.
 International has an established scholarship program for post-secondary professional and vocational training.
 Since 2010, H.E.A.L. scholarships have helped 28 students complete post-secondary degree, diploma or certificate programs.

 Edvin is the oldest of 4 girls from a very poor family and was being cared for by a grandmother who couldn’t afford to send her to school.
 She is now starting a vocational program as an electrical engineer and is keen to break into this male-dominated field.

 To support youth like Edvin and others to achieve their educational goals, please donate.

 Peer Health Education

-The Peer Education Kabarole (PEK) program provides peer-to-peer health education each year to approximately 9,000 adolescents in 15 secondary schools in western Uganda.
+The Peer Education Rwenzori (PER) program (formerly the Peer Education Kabarole program) provides peer-to-peer health education each year to approximately 9,000 adolescents in 15 secondary schools in western Uganda.
 The program involves student peer educators to provide information on topics such as HIV, AIDS, sexually transmitted infections (STIs), pregnancy and relationships, oral health, and mental health, and in doing so, equip students with the ability to make decisive choices that position them for long and healthy lives.
 Over the past 13 years, this program has provided outreach programs and training to educate and keep youth safe and healthy.

 In 2014, H.E.A.L. partnered with rural Ugandan community to construct a new secondary school in their village.
 St. Lawrence Secondary School (SLSS) is located in Kahangi Village, Kabarole District in western Uganda.
 Prior to our involvement, students had to walk between 10 and 25 kms a day to the nearest secondary school.
 This meant that students had to leave their homes before sunrise and return after sunset.